alvstrid/BudgetCalculator/README.md

 The database is working and you can add items.
 All fields for adding/updating expenses are working.
 Also you can add your income and the application calculates your remaining sum after substracting all expenses.

 #### Things to do
-- Improve the ListView that shows all expenses
+- Improve the ListView that shows all expenses :heavy_check_mark: (17/06/2019)
 - Make the barchart work according to the given data
 - Add buttons to view all items from a category when clicking the category card
-- Add a button to see all expenses from main activity
+- Add a button to see all expenses from main activity :heavy_check_mark: ( 17/06/2019 )
 - ....

 ## Progress so far